Balaje/Summation-by-parts/README.md

  3.343716536727846
 ```

 ~~The convergence rates seem to be optimal but it appears to reduce to 3.5.
+Not sure why this happens, maybe due to the choice in the penalty term for the interface conditions?~~

+#### Problem 2:

-Not sure why this happens, maybe due to the choice in the penalty term for the interface conditions?~~ This problem seems to be much well-behaved where the interface is a Gaussian that has a smooth tail: The boundary of the domain is parametrized by the following curves
+This problem seems to be much well-behaved where the interface is a Gaussian that has a smooth tail: The boundary of the domain is parametrized by the following curves
 - Layer 1:
   - Left: $c_0(r) = [0, r+1]$
   - Bottom: $c_1(q) = \left[q, 1 + 0.2 \left(e^{-20(q-0.5)^2}\right) \right]$ (interface)